Pawn to cushion payday lenders from regulatory blow

 Shares of Enova, which has no pawn operations, have fallen about 14 percent since the guidelines were made public in March.

 Shares of lenders that offer both pawn and payday loans haven't suffered as much.
-Cash America International Inc CSH.N has dropped about 2 percent, EZCorp Inc (EZPW.O) about 4 percent and First Cash Financial Services Inc FCFS.O 1 percent.
+Cash America International Inc has dropped about 2 percent, EZCorp Inc about 4 percent and First Cash Financial Services Inc 1 percent.

 "We have been strategically divesting our payday operations for a number of years," said First Cash CFO Doug Orr.
 "Payday now represents less than 5 percent of total revenue and this number will continue to decline as we add more pawn stores."